OasisDEX/oasis/README.md

 This is a simple on-chain OTC market for ERC20 Standard Tokens on the Ethereum Blockchain.
 You can either pick an order from the order book (in which case delivery will happen instantly), or submit a new order yourself.

-**Oasis PRO is undergoing alpha testing: Proceed at your own risk, and use only small amounts of ETH and MKR.**
+**Oasis is undergoing alpha testing: Proceed at your own risk, and use only small amounts of ETH and MKR.**

 ## Overview